Improving Automated Driving through POMDP Planning with Human Internal States: Results

 The baseline and upper bound approaches perform as expected.
 The baseline planner that assumes all vehicles act with normal behavior parameters creates over-confident plans.
 That is, it is able to reach the goal a large proportion of the time, but it causes many safety violations.
 On the other hand, the naive MDP approximation is over-cautious.
 That is, it can attain a high level of safety, but it is never able to meet the goal more than \SI{80}{\percent} of the time.
 The omniscient upper bound planner achieves performance equal to or greater than all other approaches.

-As expected, better plans are attained as more accurate uncertainty is modeled in planning.
+As expected, better plans are attained as uncertainty is modeled more accurately.
 The mean state MDP approach usually performs better than the baselines because it dynamically estimates the model parameters, but it is still overconfident (achieving a high success rate, but sacrificing safety) because it plans without any internal state uncertainty.
 QMDP performs better than mean state MDP because it considers samples from the entire estimated internal state distribution when planning.
 Since the vehicle does not have to take costly information-gathering actions to accomplish its goal, POMCPOW only outperforms QMDP in certain cases.

 One immediate concern that should be raised about the approximate Pareto frontiers in \cref{fig:gaps} is that they are not all convex.
 The Pareto-optimal points generated by solving optimization problems of the form in (\ref{eq:scalarized}) must lie on the convex hull of the true Pareto front.
 Thus, approximate Pareto fronts plotted by connecting particular solutions with straight lines as in \cref{fig:gaps} should be convex.
 Particularly egregious violations of convexity can be found in the mean state MDP curve in \cref{fig:gaps}, Scenario 1, and the normal behavior assumption curve in \cref{fig:gaps}, Scenario 3, where there are ``kinks'' at the third point from the top ($\lambda=2$) that prevent these curves from even being monotonic.

-The lack of convexity may be due to some combination of the following reasons: \begin{enumerate} \item The performance objectives plotted in the graphs do not exactly match the stage-wise reward function (\ref{eqn:reward}).
+The lack of convexity may be due to some combination of the following reasons: \begin{enumerate}[wide] \item The performance objectives plotted in the graphs do not exactly match the stage-wise reward function (\ref{eqn:reward}).
 For example, the planner observes a larger penalty if there are multiple safety violations, but this is not reflected in the plots. \item The MCTS-DPW solution method is itself stochastic and has no guarantees of convergence in finite time. \item Even given infinite computing time, the solvers will converge to inaccurate approximations of the true POMDP solution (except, perhaps, for POMCPOW). \end{enumerate}